The bare necessities: The Ecommerce startup costs you can’t avoid

 There are two types of eCommerce company inventories.

-One is non-physical, the sale of digital products, like software or software services.
+One is non-physical, selling digital products, like software or software services.

 The second inventory type is physical, and with physical content, you run into complications.
 With a standard business model of retail, you have shipping and handling fees, warehousing fees, production costs, and other smaller issues like labeling and keeping stock.
 This model gives you far more control over branding, inventory management, and personalized packages.